 “I was unsure if the program was the right path for me, so I talked to my advisor and learned what a great opportunity it presented,” she says.
 “By combining scholarships at both the undergraduate and master’s level with a graduate assistantship, I was able complete both degrees and graduate debt-free.”

-Even as Rasquinha prepares to meet her next climb at Accenture, her competitive spirt continues to push her to set loftier goals and reach new heights.
-After training for months to qualify — and less than two weeks before May commencement — she was invited to test on-set in Indianapolis for American Ninja Warrior, the popular NBC obstacle course series.
+Even as Rasquinha continues her climb at Accenture, her competitive spirt continues to push her to set loftier goals and reach new heights.
+After training for months to qualify — and less than two weeks before May 2018 commencement — she was invited to test on-set in Indianapolis for American Ninja Warrior, the popular NBC obstacle course series.

 Although those who were selected to test won’t participate in the upcoming summer season, they gained experience practicing in front of a standing-room only crowd and an advantage to apply as a competitor in future installments — an opportunity Rasquinha has every intention of pursuing.